 Introduced to the world in the 1970s, Cubic Zirconia or CZ resembles a diamond and is extremely popular amongst jewelry lovers.

 These stones are a little on the heavy side when compared with the gorgeous diamonds.
 Ranking 8.5 on the Mohs Scale of Hardness, they are pretty durable too.

 Unlike the zircon gemstone, cz’s stones are human-made and not a mineral composition.

 Here’s what you must know about cubic zirconia.

 Just because diamonds are natural gemstones and CZs are manufactured, they are often manufactured to perfection.
 This means that unlike diamonds, these gems don’t have inclusions, are absolutely transparent and carry a perkier gleam.

-Just like many other gems, CZs are graded in quality.
-From ‘A’ quality to ‘AAAAA’ quality, these stones are graded on the basis of the cut, color, clarity, and carat.
+Just like many other gems, CZs have grade in quality.
+From ‘A’ quality to ‘AAAAA’ quality, these stones have grades on the basis of the cut, color, clarity, and carat.
 This means that an ‘AAAAA’ qualityCubic Zirconia will be excellent in terms of quality and highly expensive too.

 Cubic Zirconia Formation